 Parents will be a source of support for their kids, managers to their staff, and family and friends to each other.
 Whether communicating with an adult or a child, acknowledge the awful reality and permit expression of feelings.
-When appropriate, try to put the catastrophe into perspective with reminders of how rare and unusual the traumatic events are.
+When appropriate, try to put the catastrophe into perspective with reminders of how rare and unusual the traumatic events are and how the best law-enforcement, medical and diplomatic leaders in the world are vigorously attacking the crisis.